jasonumiker/kubernetes-training/README.md

   * Since this is the same label we used for the Service it also would have stopped getting traffic from that at the same time too...
 * Run `kubectl describe replicaset probe-test-app` and see the details of its action from its perspective there too

+Clean up probe-test-app now that we're done with it by running:
+* `kubectl delete deployments probe-test-app`
+* `kubectl delete service probe-test-app`

 ### Sidecar and Init containers within a Pod
 A Pod is made up of one or more containers.
 The containers section is a sequence/array and you can just specify more of them.
 When you specify more than one container in the Pod, the additional ones are called [Sidecar Containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).

 These containers are:
 * Scheduled together on the same Node
-  * So, they always scale in/out togetether in ReplicaSets etc.
+  * So, they always scale in/out together in ReplicaSets etc.
 * Put in the same Linux Namespace / Security Boundary so that:
   * They be configured to see each other's processes - see [here](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)
   * They share the same network interface and IP address